Media Convergence Definition, Example Types & Elements

 Many reasons can grow the policy gap, for instance:

-Firstly, the policy gap in service quality rises when the company is not committed to service quality.
+Firstly, the policy gap in service quality rises when the company is not committed to providing quality services.
 Secondly, the lack of task standardization extends the policy gap.
 Moreover, the lack of goal setting raises this gap.

 The additional reasons for increasing the policy gap: